 Guests enter through the front doors and proceed to Campbell Patio, where they can buy kettle corn, hear Christmas carols provided by the Lubbock High School choir, and access the park trails of their choice.
 Santa Claus greets visitors in the Pitchfork Pavilion, and Brazos West provides cowboy Christmas music with a Texas swing in the 6666 Barn.
 All lighted pathways are stroller and wheelchair accessible.

 What is Candlelight at the Ranch?

 This video, produced by Lubbock ISD, gives a great overview of the event!

-Candlelight VIP Tickets are no longer available.
+Candlelight VIP Tickets will be available for the 40th Annual Candlelight at the Ranch in Fall 2018.
 The event will open to the public at 6:30pm on both Friday, Dec.
-8 and Saturday, Dec.
-9.
+7 and Saturday, Dec.
+8.

 Questions on where to park?
 Don't know how much cash to bring?
 Click here to read the answers to some of our most frequent questions!

 Click here to check out the official Candlelight map and highlights of the event!